TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/Policy Gradient Methods.md

 * **Actor-Critic methods** learn both the policy (actor) and the value function (critic)
 ### Why Policy Gradient Methods?
 * *Sometimes the policy is a simpler function to approximate*.
+* We can also generalize well to *continuous actions* or stochastic policies.
 * It may also be a good way of injecting [[Bayesian Statistics#Priors|prior]] knowledge about the policy.
 * With a continuous parameterization, the action probabilities change smoothly so that there is less variance in the updating.
 We have *stronger convergence guarantees*.
 ### Parameterization